richard-hajek/environment-overseer/README.md

 Goal of this project is to limit my own procrastination.

-Example:
+Example Setup:
  - Script `scripts/managers/youtube` reports seeing YouTube requests in Pi-hole's log
- - Overseer will consider the activity `YouTube` as enabled, counting the time it has spent enabled
+ - Overseer will consider the activity `YouTube` as enabled, tracking the time it has spent enabled
  - After YouTube's limit was reached, Overseer will execute `scripts/disable/youtube` and consider YouTube disabled